marchah/mongoose-draft/README.md

 # mongoose-draft
-Mongoose draft plugin to skip the model validation
+Mongoose draft plugin to desactivate the model validation

 ## Documentation